hashicorp/design-system/website/docs/components/icon-tile/partials/guidelines/guidelines.md

 Icon Tiles should not appear without accompanying content.
 Instead, they should be presented alongside a text label for the object or page they are being used to represent.
 We recommend thinking of them as an accessory.

-## Near interactive elements
+## Using with interactive elements

-Avoid placing Icon Tiles next to buttons or other clickable elements.
-This can confuse users and make it unclear what is interactive.
-In these cases, use a simple icon for better usability.
+Avoid placing Icon Tiles next to visually similar interactive elements.
+[Distinguishability](https://www.w3.org/WAI/WCAG21/Understanding/distinguishable) is an accessibility standard that deters interfaces from using elements that look the same but behave differently in close visual proximity.
+This can cause user confusion through the established visual language.

 !!!
 Dont